mkovero/7226ctrl/README.md

-work by Markus Kovero (mui@mui.fi) with regards to Tuomas Kantola.
+work by Markus Kovero (mui@mui.fi) with regards and big thanks to:
+Tuomas Kantola for maps and related math
+Tommi Otsavaara for guiding in electronics
+Mikko Kovero and Pete for mechanical side of things Liia Ahola for pcb tracing
+Joosep Vahar for testing
+Toni Lassila for ideas

 Schematics are for teensy, can be utilized with mega as well to some extent.
-I'm in progress of designing PCB for this to make things easier, currently its just too much wire to handle in reasonable manner.
+There are two revisionds of PCBs complete, tested and working "Rev H" and "Rev I".

 ![Alt text](/schematics.png?raw=true "Schematics for teensy")